nthvi/public-repo/terraform-sample/README.md

 Review the changes and confirm to complete the action.

 ### Destroy
-Delete the resource from real infrastructure.
+After this execution, all resources of all configuration files in this directory will be deleted from the real infrastructure.

 To execute this phase for all configuration files (.tf) placed in this directory, run this command
 ```bash
 terraform destroy